SleepySouma/GitTest/README.md

 # GitTest

-An already existing local git repository.
-Made some git tests on it and decided to share it here.

 This one's for MIOLA Students, who are here for the practical workshop:
 - Clone this project on your desktop app
 - Go to the ContributorsList branch